kw81634dr/Nuvoton-Mini58-ARM-DS18B20-SampleProject/README.md

 # Setup

-1. Include .c & .h file in your project or Put these three things into your project.
+1. Include .c & .h file in your project or create a project with these 3 things.
 2. If it's possible, get a USB to TTL module for UART debugging.
 3. UART0 was chooesn as default,P12 for RX0,P13 for TX0,set your wire and Serial terminal(1) up.
 (Baudrate:115200, Data Bits:8, Parity:None, Stop Bits:1, Flow Control:None).
 ![alt tag](https://user-images.githubusercontent.com/26266974/29377247-d3585a48-82ed-11e7-8647-46d2fee6821b.png)

-4. Set DS18B20 VCC,DATA and GND wire up, follow the DATASHEET(2),DATA PIN was P25 on MCU as default
+4. Set DS18B20 VCC,DATA and GND wire up, follow the DATASHEET(2),DATA PIN was P25 on MCU as default.
+  PIN definition was define in Header file.
 ![alt tag](https://user-images.githubusercontent.com/26266974/29377061-24bc80b8-82ed-11e7-9fef-38ba9c08a1a3.jpg)

 5. Download your project code to MCU and Run then look at terminal window.